thavel/nyuki/README.md

 | `database` | The mongo database name |
 | `ssl` | Connect to the db in ssl (default true) |
 | `ssl_certfile` | the mongo ssl certificate file name |

-## Workflow capabilities

-Each and every nyuki has some workflow capabilities provided by [tukio](https://github.com/optiflows/tukio)

-Meaning one can define templates in a nyuki and process workflows.
-All workflow PAI entries are in the ressource /workflow (see the nyuki swagger: `GET http://host:port/<nyuki_name>/api/v1/swagger`)

 ### Tasks:
 The following tasks may be used in any Nyuki workflow: